-That’s only partially correct.
-For example, Nike, McDonald’s, and Coca-Cola have instantly recognizable and famous logos but each has spent hundreds of millions (if not billions) of dollars to promote their brands.
+For example, Nike, McDonald’s, and Coca-Cola have instantly recognizable and famous logos, but each has spent hundreds of millions (if not billions) of dollars to promote their brands.

-Most companies don’t have huge budgets to build brands that equal some of the best in the world.
-But even if your budget is small, you can still build a strong brand (that has the potential to join the ranks of the world’s best).
+Most companies don’t have huge budgets to build brand identities that equal some of the world’s best.
+But even if your budget is small, you can still build a strong brand identity (that has the potential to join the ranks of the world’s best).

-Yet most entrepreneurs and small business owners don’t understand the key fundamentals of logo design (or naming for that matter; we wrote about naming in a prior post).
+Yet, most entrepreneurs and small business owners don’t understand the key fundamentals of logo design.

 Understanding these design elements can help you find a terrific logo for your business.